tamchow/FractalGenerator/README.md

 You're welcome to use any part of this in any way you wish, but if you acknowledge me I'll be very grateful.

-For further details, refer to `/.idea/description.html`.
+For further details, refer to the wiki.

+To run:

+<pre>java -jar FractalGenerator.jar [path-to-fractal-config-file]</pre>
 </p>
 </html>